 COVID-19 Recovery Practices in Transit

 This resource provides links to practices implemented by transit systems worldwide in response to COVID-19.
 Practices are organized under categories, including protecting workers and passengers; cleaning, disinfecting, and ventilating vehicles and infrastructure; operational considerations; passenger communications; and technology and innovation.
-FTA updates this document on a monthly basis.

 Disclaimer: To assist public transportation agencies, FTA has collected information on practices used by transit agencies worldwide.
 FTA has not assessed the efficacy of any of the practices listed.
 This list is provided for technical assistance only.
 Inclusion on this list does not imply endorsement by FTA of any of these practices, tools, or other information.
 Some transit agency websites may not be up to date.
 In addition, some transit agency websites may not reflect current CDC guidance or include specific information about their COVID-19 recovery efforts.
 News articles are used in this document only for informational purposes.